 Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.
-This policy describes how we, our partners and contractors collect and use personal information about you.

 We are a ‘data controller’.
-This means that we are responsible for deciding how we hold and use personal information.
+This means that we are responsible for deciding how we hold and use your personal information.
 We are required under data protection laws to notify you of the information contained in this policy.
 We are registered with the Information Commissioner’s Office (ICO) with registration number Z6774791.

-If you are a past or present employee, board member, advisor or supplier of Cobalt, we may hold further personal data about you.
-For further information please contact our DPC using the details below.
-Please note that you may fall into more than one of the categories above so we may hold your personal data in a number of capacities.
+If you are a past or present employee, Board member, advisor or supplier of Cobalt, we may hold further personal data about you.
+For further information, please contact our DPC using the details below.
+Please note that you may fall into more than one of the categories above, so we may hold your personal data in a number of capacities.

 This policy does not form part of any contract, lease or tenancy that you have with Cobalt.